Contamination in Current Manufacturing Processes

 RJ Lee Group’s instrumentation provides the analytical flexibility and precision needed to investigate and identify foreign particulate matter and defects.
 Our scientists provide the operational skill and analytical expertise required with a range of investigative techniques including:

 - Contamination Identification

 - Data basing of Process Materials for a Proactive FPM Program

 - ID of Glass Delamination and Other Failures

 - Nanocharacterization Including Coatings and Pharmaceuticals

 Automated Particle Analysis

-In any given sample, at any step of the process, contaminants of varying chemistry and morphology may impact product quality.
-Computer-controlled scanning electron microscopy (CCSEM) allows for unattended measurement runs when analyzing large sample quantities or large areas such as in steel production.
+Contaminants of varying chemistry and morphology may impact product quality in any sample, in any part of the manufacturing process.
+Computer-controlled scanning electron microscopy (CCSEM) allows for unattended measurement analysis when testing large sample quantities or large areas, such as in steel production.
 CCSEM quickly provides size, shape and chemistry/composition, and reports the results in a clear, easy-to-understand manner.